IndrarajBiswas/DeFi-SaveTogether/README.md

-# Linea Microfinance – Joint-Liability Lending MVP
+# DIDLab Microfinance – Joint-Liability Lending MVP

-A full-stack reference implementation of Grameen-style group lending on Linea.
+A full-stack reference implementation of Grameen-style group lending on the DIDLab Trust network.
 The repository bundles Solidity contracts, a The Graph subgraph, deployment scripts, thorough documentation, and a Next.js pilot web app so that product, protocol, and operations teams can work from a single source of truth.

 > **Mission:** unlock transparent, savings-first credit for small groups through shared incentives, verifiable attestations, and low-cost on-chain rails.